 Further to the right, you can find graphs visualizing some of the eye movement classifiers from the filter pipeline, currently displaying velocity, saccade and fixation data.
 There are also some stimuli points to test the filters.

-By looking at the stimuli points and pressing the Headset Button to pause the graph visualizations, you can easily test out the filters.
+By looking at the stimuli points and pressing the Configured Button to pause the graph visualizations, you can test out the filters.